How to Separate Work From Personal Life: 5 Key Digital Habits You Need

 While you can have multiple user profiles in Opera also, the method to set them up is slightly roundabout.
 You’ll find it in this thread in the Opera forums.

 It’s a pity that Safari doesn’t support multiple user profiles.
-You can’t even add them with an extension due to the security feature that’s System Integrity Protection (SIP).
+You can’t even add them with an extension due to Apple’s System Integrity Protection (SIP) security feature.
 But don’t worry, you can quickly switch between user accounts from your Mac’s menu bar.

 5. Separate Apps and Tools

-Have you decided to go with a single user account after all?
-You can still keep your work and personal activities sorted with distinct apps, brands, app suites and ecosystems.
+Of course, your work might not be limited to a browser.
+But you can still keep your work-related and personal activities sorted with distinct apps, brands, app suites and their ecosystems.

 This last approach is working out pretty well for me.
 By using my laptop mainly for work, I have been able to reduce screen time to a considerable extent.